-When your employment ends, your active membership in the Plan also ends, and you will need to make a decision about what to do with your pension entitlement from the Plan.
+When your employment ends, your active membership in the Plan also ends, and you will need to decide what to do with your pension entitlement from the Plan.
 Since your pension entitlement may be an important component of your financial future, you may wish to get independent financial advice.